-You just rented or bought a NYC apartment with private outdoor space?
-Congratulations—you are now officially the envy of 98 percent of New Yorkers without outdoor space to call their own.
-If it's your first time owning or renting al fresco, you may have a few questions about what you can do with, on, or to your enviable space.
-Herewith some questions—and answers—on everything from grilling rights to furniture wrongs.
+You just bought or rented a New York City apartment with private outdoor space?
+Congratulations—you are now officially the envy of 98 percent of city dwellers without outdoor space to call their own.
+If it's your first time having al fresco access all to yourself, you may have a few questions about what you can or cannot do with (and on) your enviable space.
+Below, some questions—and answers—on everything from grilling rights to furniture wrongs.

 Can I grill on my outdoor space?

-In New York City, grilling anything outdoors is an automatic no-no if your grill is within 10 feet of anything that could easily catch fire, including building walls, trees, wood deck surfaces, and furniture.
+In New York City, grilling outdoors is an automatic no-no if your grill is within 10 feet of anything that could easily catch fire, including building walls, trees, wood deck surfaces, and furniture.
 (Fire-escape grilling is never allowed under any circumstances.)
-Plus, there must be a garden-type hose attached to a water supply or a four-gallon pail of water available when needed.
+Plus, you must have access to a garden-type hose attached to a water supply or a four-gallon pail of water available when needed.

 Propane grills are never allowed in apartment buildings or any "multiple dwelling" (aka apartment building), and the NYC Fuel Gas Code states that you can't store standard backyard propane on a balcony, roof deck, backyard, or in a courtyard.
-(You can use a propane tank that’s smaller than 16.4 ounces in some cases.)
-You can be slapped with fines of up to $10,000 or more if you don’t comply, although the law is mostly unenforced, "because the fire department doesn’t have enough manpower to check every terrace," says Michael Wolfe, a property manager and president of Midboro Management.
+You can be slapped with fines of up to $10,000 or more if you don’t comply, although the law is mostly unenforced "because the fire department doesn’t have enough manpower to check every terrace," says Michael Wolfe, a property manager and president of Midboro Management.
 Still, don't do it.

 "You are more likely to run into trouble with your building for violating its rules on grilling," adds Wolfe.
 Smaller buildings are often more lenient, as are older buildings, versus larger new high-rises, he says.
 To minimize problems, more and more newer developments are installing communal grills on their roofdecks, he says.